Introduction

-• A nicer way to show off components and artefacts from the tech world.
+• A visually appealing way to display components and tech artefacts.

 • The desk